Exact minimax estimation of the predictive density in sparse Gaussian models: Theorem [th:mmx-risk] 1 1 : Multivariate minimax risk

-\textit{Lower Bound.} We begin by defining an `independent blocks' sparse prior, along the lines of [J13, Ch.
-8.6], that we will show to be asymptotically least favorable under the assumption $s_n/n \to 0$ of Theorem \ref{th:mmx-risk}.
+We first prove a lower bound for the multivariate minimax risk under only the assumption that $s_n/n \to0$---without requiring, as in Theorem~\ref{th:least-fav}, that also $s_n \to\infty$.
+This is done using an ``independent blocks'' sparse prior, along the lines of \citet{Johnstone-book}, Chapter~8.6, that we will show to be asymptotically least favorable.
+This result establishes the lower bound half of Theorem~\ref{th:mmx-risk}.
+At the end of the subsection, we prove Theorem~\ref{th:least-fav} using the simpler i.i.d. prior.